 What is a death cross?

-Death cross may signal a further selling is coming
+Death cross may signal further selling is coming

 A death cross is a technical pattern that occurs when a security’s short-term moving average crosses below one of its longer-term moving averages.
 Typically, traders use the 50-day and 200-day moving averages.